sharetribe/flex-docs/src/docs/howto-search/manage-search-schemas-with-flex-cli/index.md

 [Getting started with Flex CLI](/introduction/getting-started-with-flex-cli/).

-In this tutorial, we will add data schemas for the `category` and `equipped-with` public data fields in listings.
+In this tutorial, we will add data schemas for the `category` and `accessories` public data fields in listings.
 New marketplaces don't have any schemas in the backend by default since the needs of marketplaces vary.
-However, Sharetribe Web Template does define filters for `category` and `equipped-with` in its UI (user interface).
+However, Sharetribe Web Template does define filters for `category` and `accessories` in its UI (user interface).
 This tutorial will make those filters work as expected.

 We will also see how to manage data schema for user profiles.
 Those